argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune_others.md

 #### Use ArgillaTrainer

-Next, we can use our `FeedbackDataset` and `TrainingTaskMapingForTextClassification` to initialize our `argilla.ArgillaTrainer`.
+Next, we can use our `FeedbackDataset` and `TrainingTaskMappingForTextClassification` to initialize our `argilla.ArgillaTrainer`.
 We support the frameworks "openai", "setfit", "peft", "spacy" and "transformers".

 ````{note}
 This is a newer version and can be imported via `from argilla import ArgillaTrainer`.
 The old trainer can be imported via `from argilla.training import ArgillaTrainer`.
 Our docs, contain some [additional information on usage of the ArgillaTrainer](/guides/train_a_model).